Lê Quang Liêm: 2010

 In February, Lê Quang Liêm participated in the Moscow Open tournament in Moscow, Russia.
 With +5=4 performance, he tied for 1st-4th with Konstantin Chernyshov, Evgeny Bareev and Ernesto Inarkiev.
 Immediately after the Moscow open at the same venue, Quang Liêm won the 9th Aeroflot Open with 7/9 (+5=4), earning him an invitation to the Dortmund Sparkassen Chess Meeting.

 From July 15 through the 25th, he took part in his first elite invitational tournament in Dortmund, in a field consisting of nine-time Dortmund champion and former World Champion Vladimir Kramnik, world No. 6 Shakhriyar Mamedyarov, former FIDE world champion Ruslan Ponomariov, 2004 World Chess Championship challenger Peter Leko, and former Dortmund champion Arkadij Naiditsch.
 Facing Kramnik with the black pieces in the opening round, Quang Liêm held the former world champion to a draw, and after defeating the eventual winner Ponomariov in round 4, and Leko in round 5, Quang Liêm finished with five consecutive draws to secure clear second place with 5½/10 (+2=7-1) and a performance rating of 2776.

-From August 28 to September 3, he participated in 1st Campomanes Memorial Cup Open in the Philippines.
+From August 28 to September 3, he participated in the 1st Campomanes Memorial Cup Open in the Philippines.
 His final score was 7/9 (+5=4), a shared first place with Zhao Jun of China, who won on tiebreak score.

-From 20 September to 4 October at Khanty-Mansiysk, Russia, Quang Liêm with the other Vietnamese players took part in 39th World Team Chess Championship.
+From 20 September to 4 October at Khanty-Mansiysk, Russia, Quang Liêm with the other Vietnamese players took part in the 39th World Team Chess Championship.
 Playing on board one, Quang Liêm's score was +2=7-2.

 2011

 From February 7 to February 18, he once again participated in Aeroflot Open and successfully defended the title.
 His score was 6½/9, a shared first place with Nikita Vitiugov and Evgeny Tomashevsky.
 At the time he was the only player to have won Aeroflot Open twice, now having been matched by Ian Nepomniachtchi in 2015.
-His win automatically qualifies him for a return invitation to the Dortmund Invitational tournament, where he competed in a field that included Vladimir Kramnik, Hikaru Nakamura, and Ruslan Ponomariov among others.
+His win automatically qualified him for a return invitation to the Dortmund Invitational tournament, where he competed in a field that included Vladimir Kramnik, Hikaru Nakamura, and Ruslan Ponomariov among others.

 From May 10 to May 21, he was invited to play in the Elite group of the Capablanca Memorial tournament, a very strong field of players (FIDE category 19) including reigning champion Vassily Ivanchuk, Latin America's number one Leinier Domínguez, Czech Republic's number one David Navara, Lázaro Bruzón of Cuba and Dmitry Andreikin of Russia.
 After the final round defeat to Ivanchuk, his score was 6½/10, a shared first place but ranked second after Ivanchuk via tiebreak score.